How to use LinkedIn to build your brand

-But when it comes to building a brand the approach is longer term so, if you are focused on this, then the rest of the playbook pivots you along a slightly different path – but you will recognise some of the tools as the same ones we use for lead generation.
+But when it comes to building a brand the approach is long term so, if you are focused on this, then the rest of the playbook pivots you along a slightly different path – but you will recognize some of the tools as the same ones we use for lead generation.

 Stage 2: Organic outreach